joeycoxonIT/osticket-prereqs/README.md

 - Install Microsoft C++ Redistributable

 <h2>Installation Steps</h2>

+<h3>1) Create a Virtual Machine</h3>
 <p>

-Start by typing “virtual machines” in the search bar at the top of the page, then select “virtual machines” under “services”.
+- In the search bar at the top of the page, type and select “virtual machines”
+- Once you’re at the virtual machines page, select “create” -> “Azure virtual machine”
+  - Create a resource group.
+For this tutorial, we will name it “osTicket”.
+  - Name the virtual machine “osticket-vm”
+  - Under “Administrator account” create a username and password
+  - Under "Image", select “Windows 10 Pro, Version 22H2, x64 Gen2”.
+  - "Under "Size", select an option with at least 2 vcpus and 16 GB of memory
+  - Once that's done, ensure the licensing box is checked, then click "Review + Create"
 </p>
 <p>
 <img src="https://i.imgur.com/x59vW1j.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>